rossta/rossta.github.com/source/blog/2020-07-20-why-doesnt-webpacker-use-my-test-config-when-i-run-rails-tests.html.md

 ```
 If you've noticed this before, you're not the only one; this is a [recently reported issue](https://github.com/rails/webpacker/issues/2654) on the Webpacker GitHub repository.

-It turns out, even though `RAILS_ENV=test`, the default NODE_ENV is set to [set to `'development'`](https://github.com/rails/webpacker/blob/bf278f9787704ed0f78038ad7d36c008abc2edfd/lib/install/bin/webpack#L4).
-It is the NODE_ENV that determines which webpack config is loaded.
+It turns out, even though RAILS_ENV is set to "test", NODE_ENV is set to 'development' ([source](https://github.com/rails/webpacker/blob/bf278f9787704ed0f78038ad7d36c008abc2edfd/lib/install/bin/webpack#L4)).
+The webpack config use is determined by the NODE_ENV, which means, and this is especially pertinent to your Rails system and integration test, the development webpack config is loaded.
 (You can confirm this by setting NODE_ENV, i.e., `NODE_ENV=nonsense bin/webpack`).

 ### What gives?